wtfzambo/subreddit-analytics/README.md

 </p>
 <p align="center"><i>Day in the life of a data engineer</i></p>

-I thought it would be a fun project to pull data from said subreddit and run some analysis on it.
+I thought it would be a fun project to pull data from said subreddit and run some poor man's NLP analysis on it.
 Very meta I know.

+In other words, this whole project could be described with the following question:

+<p align="center">**What do data engineers talk about?**</p>

 The gist of it is as follows: